passwordless-id/webauthn/README.md

     - `'both'`: prompt the user to choose between local or roaming device.
 The UI and user interaction in this case is platform specific.
 - `attestation`: (Only for registration) If enabled, the device attestation and clientData will be provided as base64 encoded binary data.
 Note that this is not available on some platforms. *(Default: false)*
 - `debug`: If enabled, parses the "data" objects and provide it in a "debug" properties.
+- `userHandle`: (Only for registration) The `userHandle` can be used to re-register credentials for an existing user, thus overriding the current the key pair and username for that `userHandle`. *The default here is based on a hash of the `username`, and thus has some security implications as described in [issue](https://github.com/passwordless-id/webauthn/issues/29).
+For optimal security and privacy, it is recommended to set the `userHandle` to a random 64 bytes value.*
 - `mediation`: (Only for authentication) See https://developer.mozilla.org/en-US/docs/Web/API/CredentialsContainer/get#mediation